 - PPOs give Medicare beneficiaries more options for network providers.

 - PPO enrollees don’t need referrals from their primary care physicians.

 - Monthly premiums are between $0 and $100.00.

 - HMO enrollees require referrals.
 This helps keep costs down.

 Low income or chronic health conditions: Medicare Advantage D-SNP

-- D-SNPs, or Dual Eligible Special Needs Plans, provide benefits for those with low income or who have conditions such as end-stage renal disease.
+- D-SNPs, or Dual Eligible Special Needs Plans, benefits those with low income or with conditions such as end-stage renal disease.

 - Enrollees have both Medicare and Medicaid coverage.
 These plans help with costs like copayments, premiums, and deductibles.